Skip to main content

 • SMO 6: Investigation and Discipline

 There are multiple stakeholders involved in the investigation and disciplinary (I&D) processes of Auditors and Accounting Experts in Qatar in accordance with various laws.
-The Ministry of Commerce and Industry (MOCI) is responsible for conducting an I&D system for auditors of non-public interest entities (PIEs), whereas the Qatari Financial Markets Authority (QFMA) is responsible for I&D of auditors of PIEs, and the Ministry of Justice is responsible for I&D of Accounting Experts in accordance with the Audit Law No. 8 of 2020, the Qatar Financial Markets Authority Law No 8 of 2012, and the Law No. 16 of 2017 on Regulating the Work of Experts, respectively.
+The Ministry of Commerce and Industry (MOCI) is responsible for conducting an I&D system for auditors of non-public interest entities (PIEs), whereas the Qatari Financial Markets Authority (QFMA) is responsible for I&D of auditors of PIEs, and the Ministry of Justice is responsible for I&D of Accounting Experts.
+QCPA conducted an assessment of these I&D systems in the jurisdiction for Auditors and Accounting Experts against SMO 6 best practices and reported gaps.

 QCPA informs its members of all provisions of the current I&D processes that are operational in Qatar via its website and trainings.
 QCPA reports to provide all members with access to continuing professional development (both online and in person) on current regulations and the I&D systems and processes.